 The 2007-2013 Ford Expedition is built with the following suspension components:

-2007-2013 Ford Expedition Air Springs (x2)- commonly referred to as air bags, a plastic and rubber bag that is fitted on top of the strut that uses pressurized air as a cushion instead of a metal coil spring to hold a vehicle off of the ground and off of its wheels.
-These are the number one cause of all air suspension leaks.
+2007-2013 Ford Expedition Air Struts (x4)- conventional struts with a rubber air spring taking the place of a traditional steel coil spring.¬† These air springs, commonly referred to as air bags, are made of plastic and rubber and use pressurized air as a cushion to support the weight of the vehicle.
+These rubber air springs are the number one cause of all air suspension leaks.
 All air springs all go bad at about the same rate.
 If one is leaking, the others will not be far behind.
 For a proper repair, all of them need to be replaced at the same time.

 2007-2013 Ford Expedition Air Lines- tubes that run from a compressor (air suspension) to the air struts which carry pressurized air to the air bags components in order to adjust the height of the vehicle, respectively.